mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 - If the angle is less than 90 degrees, the correspondence is X1 ↔ Y1 and X2 ↔ Y2.
 - If the angle is greater than or equal to 90 degrees, the correspondence is X1 ↔ Y2 and X2 ↔ Y1.

-This simple yet effective approach lets us find the correspondence for a cell division, provided we already know the correspondence for the parent cells.
-By repeating this process for all cell divisions in the Mastodon datasets, we can establish the full set of correspondences between the two datasets.
+This simple approach lets us find the correspondence for one cell division, provided we already know the correspondence for the parent cells.
+By iteratively repeating this process for all cell divisions, we can establish the full set of correspondences between the two datasets.

 ### Correctness of the Result

 There is no guarantee that the determined correspondences are biologically accurate or relevant.
-However, the method provides an indication of the quality of the computed correspondences.
+However, the method provides an indicator for the quality of the computed correspondences.
 By analyzing the angle between the cell division directions, we can assess their reliability.
 Angles close to 0° or 180° strongly suggest a specific correspondence, whereas angles near 90° offer only a weak distinction between the two possible options.

 The Spatial Track Matching dialog includes an option to plot cell division angles (<i>"plot angles"</i>).
 Below is an example of such a plot: